10 Nice and Accurate Facts About Good Omens

 When Terry Gilliam was still onboard the Good Omens movie, he had his eye on Johnny Depp for the demon Crowley and Robin Williams for Aziraphale.
 In the new miniseries, they're played by David Tennant and Michael Sheen, respectively.

-4. There was almost a film version very different from the book.
+4. There was almost a film version of Good Omens that would have been very different from the book.

 In 1992, two years after the book’s publication, Gaiman wrote a Good Omens script for Sovereign Pictures, who had requested he write something with some of the same characters but substantial plot differences.
 "Set in America, no Four Horsemen … oh god," was Pratchett's take on what the film would have been like.
 Fortunately for the writers, Sovereign went bankrupt and Gaiman and Pratchett got the film rights back.

-5. It was nominated for a religious fiction award.
+5. Good Omens was nominated for a religious fiction award.

 In Good Omens, Gaiman and Pratchett take a comic approach to religion that is, per Gaiman, "blasphemous against religious order, as blasphemous as you can get."
 Still, it ended up being embraced by some religious leaders.
 "When Terry and I wrote it we half-expected book burnings and bricks through our windows, and instead we were nominated for (but did not win) a religious fiction award," Gaiman wrote in 2013.